playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ## Vue

-When using the `created` method inside of a directive, we can gain access to the underlying DOM node the directive is applied to using the function's arguments.
+When using the `created` method inside a directive, we can gain access to the underlying DOM node the directive is applied to using the function's arguments.

-The first argument that's passed to `created` is an DOM node reference that we can change the `style` property of in order to style our `button`.
+The first argument that's passed to `created` is a DOM node reference that we can change the `style` property of to style our `button`.

 ```vue
 <!-- App.vue -->